 be used to find the best placement of the graft and its correct position.

-- Your surgeon will remove the catheter.
-He or she will close the incision and put a
+Your surgeon will remove the catheter.
+They will close the incision and put a small

 What happens after aortic dissection repair?